BobYanPractice/airnz_automation_test-1/README.md

 # Air New Zealand interview take-home assignment.

-A professional, scalable, and maintainable test automation framework for Air New Zealand web application.
-This framework supports UI testing, API testing, and BDD (Behavior-Driven Development) with Cucumber.
+A professional, scalable, and maintainable test automation framework for the Air New Zealand web application.
+The framework supports UI testing, API testing, and BDD (Behavior-Driven Development) using Cucumber, with AI-assisted development and automation capabilities.

 ## 📋 Table of Contents